QubesOS/qubes-doc/user/how-to-guides/how-to-update.md

 - On AMD systems, dom0 should be restarted after all `linux-firmware` updates.
 - After updating a template, first shut down the template, then restart all running qubes based on that template.

+## AEM resealing after updating

+If you use [Anti Evil Maid (AEM)](/doc/anti-evil-maid/), you'll have to "reseal" after certain updates.
+It's common for QSBs to contain instructions to this effect.
+See the relevant QSB and the [AEM `README`](https://github.com/QubesOS/qubes-antievilmaid/blob/main/README) for details.

 ## Command-line interface

 <div class="alert alert-danger" role="alert">